 - What kind of work will this person spend most of their time doing?

 - What do you want the role to help you achieve over the next 6 to 12 months?

-The team lead role is a new role for our 2017 season.
-The objective of this role is to act as second in command to the owner, providing direction to the team.
-This person will have experience managing and scheduling a large crew of at least 10 people.
+The team lead role is a new role for our 2021 season.
+The objective of this role is to act as second-in-command to the owner, providing direction to the team.
+This person will have 1 to 2 years of experience managing and scheduling a large crew of at least 10 people.

 Give some thought to the following:

-- What personality traits or characteristics are non-negotiable for someone to join your team?
+- What personality traits are essential for someone to join your team?

-- What personality traits are so important to you that they might allow you to look past a lack of experience?
+- What traits are so important that you can look past a lack of experience?

 - If this is a role for a field worker, like a cleaner, how many jobs will you expect them to complete each day?